 In the coming days, I found myself smiling occasionally, imagining the woman returning to find that someone had cared enough to step in on her behalf.
 A random stranger.

-Of course, I’m fully aware that it’s possible the woman never received the items.
-Perhaps a store employee misplaced the bag, or forgot to pass along the message that it had already been paid for.
-Or maybe the woman never returned at all.
+Of course, I’m fully aware that it’s possible the woman never returned at all.
+Maybe she never received the items and didn’t make any holiday gifts whatsoever.
+Or perhaps a store employee misplaced the bag, or forgot to pass along the message that the items had already been paid for.
+I get it.

 That isn’t the point.

-The point is that I was given an opportunity to help a stranger, and the cashier was given an opportunity to be part of it.
-If nothing more, perhaps that cashier will feel inspired to do something similar for someone in the future.
+The point is that I had an opportunity to help a stranger, and the cashier was given an opportunity to be part of it.
+If nothing else, perhaps the cashier will feel inspired to do something similar for someone in the future.

-While “paying it forward” is sometimes nothing more than a cliché, these random acts of kindness are also random acts of self-care.
+While paying it forward is sometimes nothing more than a cliché, random acts of kindness are also random acts of self-care.
 They help us maintain positive energy and express kindness rather than simply thinking about it.

-Yesterday, after paying for my coffee at a local bookstore, I handed the cashier a five dollar bill and asked that she apply it to the next person’s order.
-She agreed, and I found a seat nearby to begin leafing through a book I had snagged on my way in to order coffee.
+Yesterday, after paying for my coffee at a local bookstore, I handed the cashier a five-dollar bill and asked that she apply it to the next person’s order.
+She agreed and I found a seat nearby to begin leafing through a book that I picked up on my way in to order coffee.